You are listening to the Sean Hannity Radio Show Podcast.

 They start frantically selling them off, taking fake loans, taking out the retirement under false circumstances, and wiring the money to Pakistan right after they realize they're the subject of this investigation.

-Now he makes the case there is there are grounds to suspect blackmail.
+Now, he makes the case there are grounds to suspect blackmail.

 What's your reaction to that?

-So the way that members have been hesitant to condemn, to call out, to turn over evidence in this case and to assist with the prosecution of Imran Rawan is extremely unusual.
+So the way that members have been hesitant to condemn, to call out, to turn over evidence in this case and to assist with the prosecution of Imran Alan is extremely unusual.

-Uh for example, Andre Carson, uh, he's a member of the Intelligence Committee, uh from Indiana, one of two Muslims in Congress.
+For example, Andre Carson, he's a member of the intelligence committee from Indiana, one of two Muslims in Congress.

-He's on the uh Homeland Security as well as the Intelligence Committee, and he employed Imran.
+He's on the Homeland Security as well as the Intelligence Committee, and he employed Imran.

-So his office is connected to this fake email address, one two three, the secret email address.
+So his office is connected to this fake email address, 123, this secret email address.

-So I went over there this week to tell them about this secret back door into the network, and uh they didn't seem to care.
+So I went over there this week to tell them about this secret backdoor into the network, and they didn't seem to care.

-Why is this guy using my IT my uh intelligence staffer's name?
+Why is this guy using my intelligence staffer's name?

 How could our former IT guy have done this?